 Since 1988 MICRO-AIDE has provided the rail signal industry with a broad range of Event Recorders that vary significantly in capacity, size and features.
-The MICRO-AIDE Crossing and Wayside Recorder Model CWR 72, hereinafter referred to as the CWR-72, provides its user with the most comprehensive set of features of any recorder presently available.
-It is a companion product to the smaller CWR-22XL and CWR-56 and larger CWR-264E recorders.
-Its mid-range capacity makes it ideally suited for use in small interlocking and control point applications.
+The MICRO-AIDE Crossing and Wayside Recorder Model 264XC, hereinafter referred to as the CWR-264XC, provides its user with the largest capacity and most extensive set of features of any system presently available.
+Its input capacity makes it ideally suited for use in transit applications involving large interlockings.